 A major storyline with the Vikings this offseason was four-time Pro Bowler Anthony Barr deciding to re-sign with Minnesota after turning down a reportedly more lucrative offer from the Jets.

 Barr and Eric Kendricks are on the cover of the 2019 Vikings Yearbook and traveled together to Europe and Japan during the offseason.
 The cover feature details what they observed on their journeys and how each makes the other better within the Vikings defense.

 Ben Gedeon has gotten most of the work with the first team when Minnesota is in its base defense, but the Vikings are likely to play in the nickel defense with two linebackers and five defensive backs quite often.
 Eric Wilson, a UDFA in 2017, has played in all 32 games, made four starts last season and had an impressive showing in the night practice.

 The other five players in camp are a pair of fifth-round picks Kentrell Brothers (2016) and Cameron Smith (2019), as well as Reshard Cliett, Devante Downs and Greer Martini.

-Vikings fans attend training camp practice at TCO Performance Center to participate in fan activities and watch practice.
+Vikings fans attend training camp practice in 2019 at TCO Performance Center to participate in fan activities and watch practice.

 12. Alexander's approach could further help secondary | By @pcraigers